dmitkevi/WorkstationFileTransfer/README.md

 # Workstation File Transfer Script

 A PowerShell tool that automates moving a user's data from an old workstation to a new one across UNC paths.
-It copies common profile folders, Outlook items, PST files, and Quick Access history.
+It copies common profile folders, Outlook items, PST files, Google Earth KMZ files, and Quick Access history.
 The script also creates transfer logs on both machines for easy review.

 ## What It Transfers